 I grew up without close friends.
 You know, a certain group of people will ask you how you are or will check on you years after graduation.
 At least, specific people will want to hang out with me as a friend.

 If it’s something you take for granted, think about it again.
 It’s not easy for me to make friends and maintain friendships for a long time.
 And even when they show sincerity, I developed an unhealthy habit of suspecting every person I meet with hidden motives towards me.

 As a child, I was often set aside because of many reasons.
 Some of them exclaimed, “You’re too intelligent.
 I can’t be friends with you.” or, “You’re too unreachable to be my friend.”
 In extreme cases, they said, “I don’t like to be friends with someone with big boobs.”
 I was barely ten years old when I first heard that.

-My parents locked me up inside the house to focus on studying my exams and daily quizzes, while children of my age enjoy, laugh, and chat with the rest of the peers.
+My parents locked me up inside the house to focus on studying for my exams and daily quizzes, while children of my age enjoy, laugh, and chat with the rest of their peers.

 More often than not, I was forced to embrace silence for the sake of everyone’s benefit.
 I chose to keep my mouth shut for my safety, rather than asking questions to feed my curiosity and to learn new things as I desired.
 Above all, I learned that my need to be fulfilled by doing what is right for me isn’t necessary and invalid.

 While other kids can easily engage and play, I couldn’t figure out how, as if it was a mystery that unfolded right in front of my eyes to such an extent that making friends is like studying a difficult subject, a branch of science.
 I need a handful of hypotheses and theories to execute them and know the outcomes of each and validate which work and which do not.